About the Microsoft Cloud Japan datacenter

 How will this affect users or partners?

-Regardless of where model-driven apps in Dynamics 365 are provisioned, you’ll have the ability to determine which of your users will have access to those services based on how you configure model-driven apps in Dynamics 365.
+Regardless of where customer engagement apps are provisioned, you’ll have the ability to determine which of your users will have access to those services based on how you configure customer engagement apps.

-Will model-driven apps in Dynamics 365 be available on Azure Infrastructure as a Service (IaaS) in Japan?
+Will customer engagement apps be available on Azure Infrastructure as a Service (IaaS) in Japan?

-At this time model-driven apps in Dynamics 365 is only available for dev/test scenarios and isn’t supported for production use cases.
+At this time customer engagement apps are only available for dev/test scenarios and isn’t supported for production use cases.
 Developers can leverage their MSDN subscription and Azure credits for dev/test scenarios.
-Note: we recently announced intent to support model-driven apps in Dynamics 365 on Azure IaaS but we are dependent on Azure Premium Storage availability being available in each geographic region.
+Note: we recently announced intent to support customer engagement apps on Azure IaaS but we are dependent on Azure Premium Storage availability being available in each geographic region.
 Azure’s Limited Public Preview will only be available in the U.S. and part of Europe.
 We do not have any additional information regarding other geos or general availability at this time.

 Where can I find more about security, data privacy, and compliance?